-The $130 million initiative, initially supported by Royalties for Regions, is being funded from April 2009 to June 2017.
+The EIS’ State Government initiative started in April 2009; from July 2019 the EIS will be funded at an on-going basis of $10 million per year using funds raised through Mining Tenement Rents.
 The main aim is to stimulate increased private sector resource exploration, leading to new mineral and energy discoveries.
 New discoveries in these areas will increase knowledge of the State’s geology and resources, and help increase employment opportunities.
 Most of the activities in the EIS are focused in underexplored greenfield regions.

-EIS is managed by the Department of Mines and Petroleum and supports five high-level programs, including:
+EIS is managed by the Geological Survey of Western Australia (GSWA) of the Department of Mines, Industry Regulation and Safety (DMIRS) and supports five high-level programs, including:

 - 3D prospectivity mapping

 Results of completed work are freely available through the various departmental databases and the eBookshop.

 An independent economic impact study into the EIS was undertaken by ACIL Allen Consulting in early 2015.
 The study confirmed the scheme's strong multiplier effect on the State Economy.

 This program directly supports explorers in Western Australia through a competitive program which offers co-funding to innovative exploration drilling projects.
 Approximately $5 million per year will be allocated to the co-funded drilling.
 Access full details of the program including the online application system.

 The EIS will also include targeted stratigraphic drilling programs, managed by the Geoscience and Resource Strategy Division of DMIRS, linked to Deep Exploration Technologies Cooperative Research Centre (DET CRC) and the newly granted Mineral Exploration Cooperative Research Centre (MinEx CRC).